 - How can booth be arranged to maximize impact yet minimise clutter?

-- Who are best suited to this event and its delegates (sales, technical, customer service)?
+- Who are best suited to this event (eg. saas content marketing agency, b2b internet marketing agency) and its delegates (sales, technical, customer service)?

 - Do they all need to be there all the time?

 - Would a staff member appreciate attendance to the event as a reward?

 - Has the travel been organized?
 If not, a person or group should be allocated this task.